ohdongha/OrthNet/README.md

 - If there is no better way to select representative gene/transcript/isoform, `parse_gtf_2table.py -c` will collapse all gene models that have overlapping or identical coordinates, keeping only the longest one.
 See the script help for the detail.
 - After obtaining the _.gtfParsed.txt_ file, make sure that only gene models included in this file are used for generating Input #2 and #3.  *GeneIDs* should be consistent over all three inputs.

-### 2. Input #2 Within-species paralog groups
+### 2. Input #2: within-species paralog groups
+A tab-delimited text file with *GeneID* and paralog group ID (*PGID*), one gene per line, for each genome.
+Two example options:
-1. If OrthoMCL is available, you can run it for each genome and get "in-paralog" groups.
+1. If orthoMCL is available, you can run it for each genome and get "in-paralog" groups.
+Convert the orthoMCL output (_mclOutput.txt_) to input #2:

+	`parse_mclOutput.py -rH mclOutput.txt PG`

+	if converting multiple orthoMCL output files named as *mclOutput_GenomeID.txt* for genomes in *ProjectID.list*:

+	`while read GenomeID; do parse_mclOutput.py mclOutput_${GenomeID}.txt PG -rH; done < ProjectID.list`

+	The resulting *mclOutput_GenomeID.parsed.txt* can be used as input #2.
+#### Alternative way to obtain input #2:
+- Input #2 can be also generate from all-by-all blast results for either representative CDS or deduced amino acid sequences of each genome.
+- For example, if the representative CDS sequences for _GenomeID_ is _GenomeID.cds.rep.fa, first run an all-by-all blastn as follows:

+	`makeblastdb -in GenomeID.cds.rep.fa -dbtype nucl`

+	`blastn -evalue 1e-5 -max_target_seqs 100000 -outfmt '6 std qlen slen stitle' -db GenomeID.cds.rep.fa -query GenomeID.cds.rep.fa -out out__GenomeID.cds__vs__self.txt`

+- The blast output can be filtered by `consolidate_blast_HSPs.py` with user-defined tresholds for High-scoring Segment Pair (HSP) coverage on query, subject, or both.
+See `consolidate_blast_HSPs.py -h` for details.
+- Using `create_hard_clusters.py`, filtered blast output is used for identifying paralog groups   See `create_hard_clusters.py -h` for details.

+2. Add input #2 to input #1 for each genome.
+For exmaple, if input #1 and #2 for *GenomeID* is named *GenomeID.gtfParsed.txt* and *GenomeID.PG*, respectively:

+	`join_files_by_NthCol.py GenomeID.gtfParsed.txt 1 1 GenomeID.PG GenomeID.gtfParsed.PG.txt`

+	if converting multiple genomes listed in *ProjectID.list*:

+	`while read GenomeID; do join_files_by_NthCol.py ${GenomeID}.gtfParsed.rep.txt 1 1 ${GenomeID}.PG ${GenomeID}.gtfParsed.PG.txt; done < ProjectID.list`

+### 3. Input #3: between-species best-hit pairs
-... to be continued soon,
+to be continued ...